sakimotto/zervi-mrp-application/README.md

 ## UI Preview

-The `zervi-ui-preview` directory contains static HTML pages that showcase the UI design without requiring the full application stack.
+The `src/frontend` directory contains static HTML pages that showcase the UI design without requiring the full application stack.
 These pages provide a visual representation of the interface and can be viewed directly in any web browser.

 ## Getting Started

 1. Clone this repository
-2. Navigate to the backend directory: `cd home/ubuntu/mrp-app/backend`
+2. Backend:
-3. Install dependencies: `npm install`
+   - cd src/backend
-4. Start the backend server: `npm start`
+   - npm install
-5. In a new terminal, navigate to the frontend directory: `cd home/ubuntu/mrp-app/frontend`
+   - npm start
-6. Install dependencies: `npm install`
+3. Frontend:
-7. Start the frontend development server: `npm start`
+   - Open src/frontend/index.html in a browser

 ## License